kysely-org/kysely/README.md

 # Installation

-Kysely currently only works on PostgreSQL and MySQL.
+Kysely currently works on PostgreSQL and MySQL.
 You can install it using

 ```
 # postgres